neticdk/external-dns-tidydns-webhook/README.md

 ## Known Issues and Limitations

-- Some times External-DNS initally fails after trying to reconcile new records with the wekhook.
-Upon restart it will say that everything is up to date.
-This is likely an communication issue with the webhook
 - So far the record types are A, AAAA and CNAME
 - Metrics not yet supported (see TODO)
-- It's not clear what kind of response is expected on the  POST /records request.
-Currently a list with records is returned (see TODO)
 - Needs some unit tests
 - Add GitHub actions
 - Set timezone at upstart (runtime)